 - It’s easiest to buy them in store with the help of a sales associate.
 In order to purchase two different sizes online, you have to purchase a pair in each size, and then return the shoe from each pair that you do not need.

 - Nordstrom also has a limited selection of single shoes which you can find here

 Healthy Feet Store

-- They do have a ”special discount program” for people ordering mismatched shoe sizes.
+- They do have a ”special discount program” for people ordering mismatched odd size shoes.

 - The exact discount amount differs for each shoe and brand.

 - The website says to call Monday through Friday, 9 a.m. to 5 p.m.
 Eastern Standard Time if you’d like to order mismatch shoes: 1.866.324.3338

 - Website and marketplace for people who need two different size shoes and/or just one shoe.

 - You can find a shoe buddy to share the purchase of two pairs of shoes and swap sizes.